choam2426/letsbuildacompiler-kor/TUTORIAL.md

 A proper compiler would have a separate type checking phase, where types would be attached to all AST nodes; then, when the code generator runs, it can emit the right code off that bat without having to fix it up later.

+## Part 15: Back to the Future

+No new code in this part of the original tutorial; the author restructured some of his existing code into separate Pascal units.

+## Part 16: Unit Construction

+No new code here either; the author kept restructuring and rewriting the same parser code that existed before into a slightly cleaner structure in separate units.